Qualified, Caring Teachers

 All teachers in Catholic schools have earned the academic credentials required for effective teaching.
 Most have completed their masters degrees.
 The average number of years our teachers have been teaching in Catholic elementary schools is twelve.

 While experience and credentials are essential, what really differentiates teachers in Catholic schools is their level of caring and commitment that extends far beyond the classroom.
-Mary Voglmayr knows the teachers at Christ the King School very well.
-She is a graduate of the school, and her children are following in her footsteps.
-"We have an outstanding faculty," she says.
 "Their dedication and motivation come from their hearts, not their paychecks."